Nehagarg816/Wanderlust/README.md

   > Cloudinary: Used to store the pictures uploaded by the users while creating their listings.

-  > MongoDB Atlas: Used to store the user information on MongoDB cloud that handles all the complexity of deploying, managing, and healing your deployments on the cloud service providers like AWS, google-cloud or Microsoft azure.
+  > MongoDB Atlas: Used to store the user information on MongoDB cloud that handles all the complexity of deploying, managing, and healing your deployments on the cloud service providers like AWS, google-cloud or Microsoft Azure.

 </details>
 <h2>Features</h2>
 <ul>
-  <li>You can sign-up or log-in here to start creating your listings if you want others to visit the place and have the same fun.
+  <li>You can sign up or log in here to start creating your listings if you want others to visit the place and have the same fun.
   <br><br>
     <img src="https://github.com/Nehagarg816/Wanderlust/assets/111566521/82b5e05d-9476-417e-a09f-c4decd3f6503" alt="listing" width="550">
   </li>